 Your shoppers tend to focus on those products at eye level, generally between 55" and 59" or 140cm to 150cm above the ground.
 By displaying your products vertically, you're allowing shoppers to stay in one position while they use their eyes to follow your display of items, top to bottom.

 That means an easier shopping experience for them as they can find what they're looking for with little trouble.
 They can also compare your product offerings and prices.

 Do you need trusted advice on how to display your products in-store to maximise your sales and please your customers?
 Book a complimentary exploratory consultation with a DotActiv expert today.
 We’re happy to help!

 - Improved aesthetic appeal, and a better appearance and organisation of your store;

 - Presented consistently in vertical columns, a large selection of products will appear organised, making it easier for customers to shop at your store; and

 - All brands at eye level will receive equal visibility.

-- Your brand impact is somewhat diluted.
+- Your brand impact is somewhat diluted; and

-- It makes it harder to display high profit lines exclusively at eye level.
+- It makes it harder to display high-profit lines exclusively at eye level.

 - It is difficult to upsell your customers since you can’t display bundles or add-on items.